pmndrs/lamina/README.md

   // Define stuff as static properties!

   // Uniforms: Must begin with prefix "u_".
-  // Assign them their default value static u_color = 'red' static u_alpha = 1
+  // Assign them their default value.
+  // Any unifroms here will automatically be set as props on thhe layer in react. static u_color = 'red' static u_alpha = 1